fdw/ranger-autojump/readme.md

 If you want similar functionality for [zoxide](https://github.com/ajeetdsouza/zoxide), you can try [ranger-zoxide](https://github.com/fdw/ranger-zoxide).

+# Maintenance Mode
+As autojump seems to be unmaintained and there's not really any features missing, this repo exists as-is.
+I will still look at PRs and issues, but don't expect too much.

+If you want similar functionality for [zoxide](https://github.com/ajeetdsouza/zoxide), you can try [ranger-zoxide](https://github.com/fdw/ranger-zoxide).

 # Installation
 ### Ranger plugin
 - Copy `autojump.py` to `${XDG_CONFIG_HOME}/ranger/plugins`.